sibgit/sibgit.github.io/exercises_advanced_topics.md

    **Note:** an alternative approach would be to run `git rebase --skip` each time there is a conflict, to tell Git to skip the conflicting commit.

-   **To make sure that no changes were lost during your rebase**, run a `git diff` between the commit of `dev` before the rebase (the hash you were asked to temporarily save earlier) and the current version of `dev`.
+   :fire:
+   **Tip:** after the rebase completed, to ensure that the rebase was performed properly and that **no changes/commits were lost** in the operation, you can run the command `git diff <hash before rebase> dev` (where `<hash before rebase>` is the hash you were asked to temporarily save earlier).
+This will compare the content of the repo as it was just before the rebase (i.e. when `dev` was pointing at `<hash before rebase>`), to its state after the rebase (i.e. current position of `dev`).
 If the rebase was done properly, **the diff should not yield any difference**.

    <br>

 6. **Switch back to the `main` branch**.
-At this point, the history of your repo (`git log --all --decorate --oneline --graph`) should look like this (commit ID values will differ):
+At this point, the history of your repo should look like this (commit ID values will differ):

     ```
     * be67a87 (dev) Maybe we should all switch to emacs...
     * 7c5827f Add image file showing a visual overview of vim modes
-    * c778c05 (HEAD -> main) Add 'command_mode' file: commands for vim's command mode
+    * c778c05 (HEAD -> main) 7.
+Add 'command_mode' file: commands for vim's command mode
-    * 8186e45 Add 'normal_mode' file: commands for vim's normal mode
+    * 8186e45 4.
+Add 'normal_mode' file: commands for vim's normal mode
-    * c454a04 README: add vim modes and open file example
+    * c454a04 2.
+README: add vim modes and open file example
-    * 0fbf901 First commit of the vim cheat-sheet project.
+    * a818d5a 1.
+First commit of the vim cheat-sheet project.
 Add README file
     ```

 <br>